willdingle/ChampionRacer/README.md

 # Champion Racer
-A 3D racing game made in Unity.
+A 3D racing game, made in Unity and programmed using C#.

 ## Controls
 - Accelerate: W